maubanel/UE4-VP-Green-Screen-Setup/README.md

       * First Generation Vive Lighthouses with Second Generation Vive Tracker
       * One Unreal unit is in cm
 2. Connect camera and black magic a valid sync signal
-3. Make sure Notch is runnign on the green screen TV
+3. Make sure Notch is running on the green screen compositing computer
 4. Create a new blank film project and give it an appropriate name.
 This will give you the plugins you need.
 5. TBD Sync the video card in Unreal with sync